microsoft/typespec/packages/website/versioned_docs/version-latest/release-notes/cadl-typespec-migration.md

+---
-# Cadl to TypeSpec rename completed in March 2023 release
+title: Cadl to TypeSpec rename completed in March 2023 release
+---

 As you may recall from our previous email to partners, we are renaming the product as it becomes more mature, stable and one step closer to release.